 “Ziad has more experience and he is the real artist in the family.
-He has proved that he is a genius in being able to provide beautiful and timeless songs to Fairuz.”
+He has proved that he is a genius in being able to provide beautiful and timeless songs to Fairouz.”

 Her subsequent decision to break free is a grand statement of quiet artistic rebellion.

-With Bebalee, Fairuz flips the script.
+With Bebalee, Fairouz flips the script.
 Where her oldest, most popular songs spoke of a hopeful future, her latest collection finds her singing mostly of a nostalgic past.